ryuryu-ymj/mannot/src/mark.typ

     return math.equation(body)
   } else if content.func() == _sequence-func {
     // If `content` is the sequence of contents,
-    // then put `lable` on each child. let children = content.children
+    // then put `label` on each child. let children = content.children
       .filter((c) => c != [ ])
       .map((c) => {